DRY EYE TREATMENT & IPL

 Does IPL for dry eye actually work?

-Is IPL painful?
+Is IPL for dry eye painful?

-Do I need a GP referral?
+Do I need a GP referral for IPL?

 Who isn't suitable for IPL?

-What if IPL isn't right for me?
+What if IPL isn't right for my dry eye?

 Dig deeper into dry eye